Uniformly Almost Flatness and Solubility in Finitely Generated Groups: Introduction

 \begin{thm} For $k \geq 2$, the Baumslag--Solitar group $\mathrm{BS}(1,k) \cong \mathbb{Z}\left[\frac{1}{k}\right] \rtimes_k \Z $ does not have the u.q. property. \end{thm}

 \begin{thm} Let $A$ be a finitely generated non-trivial abelian group.
 Then the wreath product $G = A \wr \mathbb{Z}$ does not have the u.q. property. \end{thm}

 The structure of the paper is as follows.
 In Section 2, we recall basic results in group theory, including a review of the uniformly almost flat property.
 In Sections 3 and 4, we treat the finitely generated abelian-by-abelian case with finite and infinite subgroup rank, respectively, under the assumption that the extension splits.
 In Section 5, we show that the general soluble case can be reduced to the abelian-by-abelian case with a split extension.
-This reduction relies on significant work of Robinson and Wilson \citep{Robin_Wilson_jnp}, using techniques from group cohomology \citep{MR679154} and the theory of modules over polycyclic group rings \citep{peter_hall_finiteness_certain_soluble_groups}.
-In Section 6, we prove \cref{main_thm_bs1_k} and \cref{main_thm__fg_abelian_wreath_not_uq}.
-Finally, in Section 7, we discuss how to generalise the analogue of \cref{main_thm} to general finitely generated residually finite groups.
+This reduction relies on some significant work of Robinson and Wilson \citep{Robin_Wilson_jnp}, using techniques from group cohomology \citep{MR679154} and the theory of modules over polycyclic group rings \citep{peter_hall_finiteness_certain_soluble_groups}.
+In Section 6, we study general finitely generated groups satisfying the uniform almost flatness condition, where we prove \cref{main_thm_residually_soluble} and \cref{main_thm_linear}; this then naturally leads to a discussion of how to generalise \cref{main_thm} to general finitely generated residually finite groups.
+Finally, in Section 7, we prove \cref{main_thm_bs1_k} and \cref{main_thm__fg_abelian_wreath_not_uq}.